Jem212Mac/CI_Project2_Xmas_Memory_Game/README.md

 The colour scheme includes traditional xmas colours including red, white, silver and gold.

 ### Typography
 The christmas banner used in the header incorporates a scripted style of font which fits in well with the christmas theme.
 All other text makes use of a google font (Open Sans) which is a sans-serif font that is clear and easy to read.
-This is important for modal's which provide information to the user and for buttons that may need to be clicked by the user.

 ### Imagery
 Xmas imagery is used throughout the site, with a choice of three background images consisting of a 3D wintery scene, a decorated blue xmas tree background, and a blue background with xmas baubles, sparkles and snow.
 Xmas themed images are used on the memory cards, including several images of snowmen and santa claus, a reindeer, a gingerbread man, a polar bear and a penguin.